 b.
 1976 Sydney, Australia

 Trained as an art historian and curator, Watts has consistently exhibited his paintings.
 He received his MFA from SCA in 2016 for a series entitled Cordelia/Fool which featured Eryn Jean Norvill as the main protagonist.
 Watts often uses actors to pose in his works and to collaborate as writers as well as models to help generate gestures and poses that animate the narratives.
-Watts sometimes uses literary sources from Shakespeare, to Kafka, to Country Road Advertising, that help describe how our identities are created in a contemporary society, and what pressures help form our relationships with others and produce our own self-identity.
-Watts was a lecturer at SCA between 2011-2017 and is now a curator at Artbank.
+Watts was a lecturer at SCA between 2011-2017 and is now Head Curator of Artbank.
+He has been a finalist in many prizes including the Archibald Prize and the Helen Lempriere Travelling Scholarship.
+He is held in the National Museum of Australia, Artbank and the Reserve Bank collections.
+He was a founding member of the Chaser as a cartoonist and illustrator.